 • cranberry;

-• pion;
+• peony;

 • rose hip.

-Compliance with a healthy lifestyle
+Maintaining a healthy lifestyle

 • the daily amount of salt consumed should not exceed 5 g;

-• it is imperative to add vegetables and fruits to your diet;
+• It is imperative to add vegetables and fruits to your diet;

 The rules of a healthy lifestyle, which are given below, will help normalize metabolic processes in cardiomyocytes: